AndroidDeveloperLB/WebpifyYourAndroidApp/README.md

  6. Supports level of encoding quality for both Jpeg and WebP
  7. Shows progress and summary of how many files were handled and how much space was saved.
  8. Native look&feel of the OS (because it uses SWT).
+ 9. Skips 9-patch images, as they aren't supported in WebP format anyway.

 Disadvantages, issues, and To-do's
 -------------